appsfire/Appsfire-AIR-plugin/README.md

  *
  *  @param notificationID The notification ID you would like to open.
 Generally this ID is sent via a push to your app.
  */
-public function afsdk_openSDKNotificationID(notificationId : Number) : void;
+public function afesdk_openSDKNotificationID(notificationId : Number) : void;

 /*
  *  @brief You can customize the colors used in the interface.
 It'll mainly affect the header and the footer of the panel that you present.